knoxville-utilities-board/OpenMTR.github.io_2018/_posts/2018-03-28-post-presentation-update.md

 give a better idea of what the program does that the user will never see.

 - Bryan will be diving further into OpenMTR this week.
-His main goal is to improve detection workflow using multi pass system to handle a wide array of engines
+His main goal is to improve detection workflow using multi-pass decision logic to handle a wider array of situations regarding images of meters.

 Thanks for stopping by to check up, we are almost to the home stretch!
 Things will continue to get more and more exciting as we near the end of our time to complete!
 See you next week!